darno63/coralR/README.md

 # Labor Hours API

-HERE ARE SOME CHANGES from the local machine and from remote
-and
-HERE ARE SOME FROM GITHUB
-change 2

 Final purpose will be to grab orders from a database and calculate the required labor hours based off the forecasted sales input by the user.
 modeled after [Real Python Tutorial 1,](https://realpython.com/flask-connexion-rest-api/) [ 2,](https://realpython.com/flask-connexion-rest-api-part-2/)